 Diamond Grinding Concrete Pavement Restoration (CPR)

 This continuous grinding method extends the existing pavement life by restoring ride quality.
-The process removes all joint curling, slab faulting, rutting, and leaves a new skid-resistant surface.
-It is also performed with other CPR techniques such as slab repair, dowel bar retrofit, and joint resealing.
+The process removes all joint curling, slab faulting, and rutting and leaves a new skid-resistant surface.
+It is also performed with other CPR techniques, such as slab repair, dowel bar retrofit, and joint resealing.
 The method has been the most commonly used method for extending and improving pavement life and safety.

 Diamond Grinding New Pavement

 This grinding method is used to improve the ride quality and meet strict conditions.
 It also adds a corduroy skid-resistant texture, which is a proven process for extending pavement life with major safety benefits.

 Grooving is an alternative to tining.
 Transverse safety bridge deck grooving forms several drainage channels that help dissipate water rapidly.
 Some states have adopted this practice to reduce hydroplaning, freezing, and wheel spray by increasing traction.
 The grooving patterns and other specifications may differ from state to state.
 In addition, the random patterns created are commonly used to reduce tire noise.